-You can contact us by phone by calling the service you need.
+You can contact us by phone during our opening hours, by calling the service you need.
 You can find the relevant phone number in each section of the website.

-To use the automated system, you need to clearly state the service or person you want to speak to.
+To use the automated system, you need to clearly state the name of the service or person you want to speak to.

 The automated system recognises voices, and if there is a lot of background noise, it may not be able to recognise who you need.

-You can contact us by post using our address, or using the post box at the Customer Service Centre, Civic Centre.
+You can contact us by post using our address:

 If you are submitting an application or payment by post, you should address it to the relevant service.

 You can also use the post box at our Customer Service Centre, Civic Centre.